AustralianWaterSchool/PythonForHydrologyAndHydrogeology/README.md

 ## Course session materials

 Materials for sessions 1, 2 and 3 of the course are contained in the relevant folders of the repository, located above.
+(If no files are visible, just click on "View code".)

 ## The Australian Water School